andrewbranch/gatsby-remark-vscode/MIGRATING.md

 - If you did not use themes or languages beyond the default included set, no change is necessary.
 - If you relied on the `extensions` plugin option to download extensions:
   - Find the extension source on GitHub, npm, or elsewhere.
+(Extensions listed on the Visual Studio Marketplace typically link to their GitHub repos.)
-  - Ensure the license allows you to use the code on your site, and follow all requirements.
+  - Ensure the license allows you to use the code on your site, and follow all license requirements.
   - Install or copy the extension into your project:
     - You can install from GitHub by running `npm install owner-name/repo-name`.
     - If you clone the source and build a `.vsix`, you can copy that file into your project.